ashish-koshy/ng2-lean-pdf-viewer/README.md

 - It leverages Angular's built in 'Renderer' module to modify PDF page elements in a safe way without the need to have any direct access to the DOM.
 - It lazy loads or lazy renders every page i.e a canvas layer or text layer for any given page is only added to the DOM when the page container is inside the viewport.
 This is helpful in avoiding memory leaks when you need to render very large documents.
 Creating 100 canvases for 100 pages would easily cause low powered devices like phones or tablets to run out of memory.

-Please refer to the `app-component.ts` file to learn how to integrate or load PDFs.
+Please refer to the `app.component.ts` file to learn how to integrate or load PDFs.

 # Ng2LeanPdfViewer